tf-encrypted/moose/reindeer/README.md

 ## Rudolph with TLS support

-In order to run `rudolph` with with gRPC and TLS make sure to generate TLS certificates.
+In order to run `rudolph` with gRPC and TLS make sure to generate TLS certificates.
 The certificates used for `test.session` example were generated using the following commands.

 ```